fernandezfran/galpynostatic/docs/source/index.rst

    :alt: doi

-**galpynostatic** is a Python package with a physics-based heuristic model to predict the optimal conditions for the fast-charging of lithium-ion batteries electrode materials.
+**galpynostatic** is a Python package with a physics-based heuristic model to predict the optimal particle size for a fast-charging of lithium-ion battery electrode materials.

 Requirements